AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ## Remote desktop connection

+---

+### Update 18.
+August 2017

+I just reset my Raspberry Pi 3 and followed my instructions.
+But when I tried to login via `XRDP` suddenly a different window popped up.

+It worked fine as before but now it also supports the Microsoft Remote Desktop apps for [Windows 10](https://www.microsoft.com/en-us/store/p/microsoft-remote-desktop/9wzdncrfj3ps) and [Android](https://play.google.com/store/apps/details?id=com.microsoft.rdc.android&hl=en)!

+That means you now can use your Windows 10 clipboard on the remote desktop and more cool features if you want to!

+(I don't know if you even need the instructions - try without and if it doesn't work follow them for Windows)

+---

 ### XRDP (Works fine with Windows)

 I wanted to access the device everywhere from my Windows Desktop and my Windows Laptop so I though a remote desktop connection would be a perfect start (I have also only one monitor so.... yeah).